nicolaDeCristofaro/Execution_on_VMcluster_on_Cloud/README.md

 It can be seen that such a procedure could be very tedious.
 For this reason, through the Java SDK made available by the various cloud providers, I have created this project that allows you to automatically perform all the operations described above.

+## Example: Matrix-Vector Multiplication execution on VM cluster on Cloud

 Also, creating and killing the VM on every run can take a lot of time.
 To optimize times, the programmer was given the choice with the setting of a "persistence" parameter.

 - If <b>"persistence = true"</b> then before creating a VM, you check if there is an already allocated VM that has the same desired characteristics, and use that for execution.
 At the end the latter is not finished, but is ready for a subsequent execution.